Create a seamless experience

 Provide 24/7 support

-One of the greatest benefits to a chatbot is that it can provide service 24 hours a day, seven days a week, 365 days a year.
+One of the most significant benefits to a chatbot is that it can provide service 24 hours a day, seven days a week, 365 days a year.
 Whenever your customers are experiencing difficulties or have questions, they can connect with your chatbot for support.
-If the situation is too complex for a chatbot to handle, it can create a ticket for a sales rep to connect with them once they return to the office.
+If the situation is too complicated for a chatbot to handle, it can create a ticket for a sales rep to connect with them once they return to the office.